aras-p/aras-p.hugo/content/cv.md

 [**Unity**](http://unity3d.com) game engine.
 Empowering developers to create awesome games and interactive content!

-In general I do anything that is needed: editor improvements, internal tools programming, rendering code, shaders, optimizations, platform specific code, documentation, supporting the customers, reviewing code, technical guidance for other developers, doing conference presentations, fighting driver bugs, creating my own bugs and fixing them, leading the graphics team, not leading the graphics team etc. You get the idea.
+In general I do anything that is needed: editor improvements, internal tools programming, occasionally leading some small team, rendering code, shaders, optimizations, platform specific code, documentation, supporting the customers, reviewing code, technical guidance for other developers, doing presentations, creating my own bugs and fixing them, etc. You get the idea.

 I've seen the company grow from 3 to 3000+ people, it's quite an amazing thing to watch!

 Some of what I've been doing there:

-* Currently: Leading a small team doing various "quality of life" improvements in the editor.
+* Currently: Leading a small team doing various "quality of life" improvements and optimizations in the editor.
 * 2019: Improving Version Control (mostly Perforce) integration in Unity, leading & mentoring a small team.
 Some build systems work.
 * 2018: Internal developer tooling team.
 Build systems, developer happiness.
 * 2017: Shader scalability & features for large productions and scriptable render pipelines, legacy code removal.
 Also